-A steady YELLOW traffic light means use caution because the light will soon turn red.
+A steady YELLOW traffic light means the traffic light is about to change to red.
 You must stop if it is safe to do so.
 If you are in the intersection when the yellow light comes on, do not stop but continue through the intersection.
 A flashing YELLOW traffic light means slow down and proceed with caution.